gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 copy numbers of the repressor protein and different regulatory DNA sequences.
-Using our theoretical model, we inferred the lone two biophysical parameters, which we did not know *a priori*, from a single experimental strain (white points in middle panel of @Fig:induction_intro (C)), and tested our predictions on all other experimental strains.
+Using our theoretical model, we inferred the lone two biophysical parameters, which we did not know *a priori*, from a single experimental strain (white points in middle panel of @Fig:induction_intro (C)).
+We then applied these inferred parameters to our model and drew predictions for all other experimental strains.
 We found the model to be remarkably predictive, suggesting that our "toy" model of an allosteric repressor captured the underlying physics of the system.

 ![**Experimental dissection of the inducible simple repression input-output function.** (A) Schematic diagram of the inducible simple repression motif.
-(B) Schematic diagram of the input-output function as is derived in Chapter
+(B) Schematic diagram of the input-output function as derived in Chapter
 2. (C) Experimental measurements of the fold-change in gene expression using the
 *lac* repressor from *E coli*.
 Different rows correspond to different operator sequences and therefore different values for the DNA affinity parameter, $\Delta\varepsilon_{RA}$.
 Different colors correspond to different values for the average repressor copy number $R$.
-While filled points in the middle panel represent the experimental strain used to infer the values of the inducer dissociation constants.
+Open-faced points in the middle panel represent the experimental strain used to infer the values of the inducer dissociation constants.
 Points and errors correspond to the mean and standard error of ten to fifteen biological replicates.
 The [Python code